 “I pray that together we will be a source of encouragement to one another, and bearers of God’s hope in all the contexts in which we live, and it is my hope that these online gatherings can be one way in which we can listen to and care for each other.”

-The remaining dates for the gatherings in 2020 are:
+The last remaining date for these gatherings for 2020 is:

 - Friday 11 December 7.30pm – 9.00pm AEDT